vasantakmr/gurucodes-data/learn/modules/devops-ansible/ansible-automations.md

 ---
-title: "ansible:A to Z of automations"
+title: "Ansible:A to Z of Automations"
 ---

-# Install Ansible on EC2 instance -
+### Install Ansible on EC2 instance -
 **yum install ansible -y**

 ### Automation1 - Play to install apache apache_install.yml